Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

 - Migrate the notebook and data for the Spark workload to the HDInsight cluster.
 - Test the Spark workload on the HDInsight cluster.

-At the end of this process, the Spark applications will run on the HDInsight cluster, and retrieve data from the HDInsight cluster you created in the previous exercise.
+At the end of this process, the Spark applications will run on the HDInsight cluster.

 ## Task 1: Run the existing Spark workload